 With over 6.000 km of coastline, you bet there are many lighthouses in Croatia.
-However, only handful of them are available for short-term rental.
+However, only a handful of them is available for short-term rental.

-Some lighthouses in Croatia consist of few apartments, while others are arranged as a single house.
-Also, some are run by state-owned travel agency, and a bit difficult to rent (no instant online booking), and some are privately owned.
+Some lighthouses in Croatia consist of few apartments, while others are rented as a single home.
+Also, some are run by a state-owned travel agency, and a bit difficult to rent (no instant online booking), and some are privately owned.

 Which accommodation is right for you?

 You already might know the answer to this one!
 It all depends on your style of travel and your budget.
 Finding accommodation in Croatia is easy.
 You can find all types of accommodation.
 And as you will see Croatia accommodation is accessible and easy to book online.
 However, finding the right accommodation for you can take some time.

 If you are traveling solo then hostels can be a great place to meet fellow travelers.
 And don't forget, even if you don't like dorm-style rooms, the majority of hostels in Croatia offer private rooms with ensuite bathrooms.

 As a couple, you probably want to look into vacation rentals, as well as hotels.
 Some hotels are even adults-only properties.